-The North Dakota Stockmen’s Foundation (NDSF) awarded 10 scholarships during the North Dakota Stockmen’s Association’s (NDSA) 93rd Annual Convention and Trade Show in Bismarck, N.D., this afternoon.
+The North Dakota Stockmen’s Foundation (NDSF) awarded 10 scholarships during the North Dakota Stockmen’s Association’s (NDSA) 94th Annual Convention and Trade Show in Watford City, N.D., this afternoon.

-The NDSF awarded four Legacy Scholarships to Savanna Bader of Lehr, N.D., Shadera Burian of Manning, N.D., Chase Heim of Bismarck, N.D., and Cassidy Strommen of Solen, N.D.
+The NDSF awarded five Legacy Scholarships to Shawna Burian of Manning, N.D., Kazanne Gjermundson of Richardton, N.D., Faith Heim of Bismarck, N.D., Jayden Miller of Carson, N.D., and Olivia Throener of Cogswell, N.D.

-Burian is a sophomore at North Dakota State College of Science, studying welding technologies.
-She has always loved being in the shop and is excited to expand her knowledge and abilities in the welding field while continuing to grow her commercial Red Angus herd.
-Burian is a graduate of the Tomorrow’s Top Hands Beef Leadership Summit and was an active FFA member.
+Burian is a freshman at Nebraska College of Technical Agriculture, studying animal science.
+She chose animal science because she believes a background in ranch management will help her grow and expand her knowledge of the cattle industry.
+She hopes to take the skills she learns and apply them on her family ranching operation.
+Burian is a graduate of the Tomorrow’s Top Hands Beef Leadership Summit, a member of the District 4 CattleWomen and was an active FFA member.
 She is the daughter of Paige and Brenda Burian.

-The two recipients of the Myron Wold Scholarship, which honors the longtime NDSA member and Watford City, N.D., cattleman, are Ashton Boehm of Mandan, N.D., and Lindsey Vachal of White Earth, N.D.
+The two recipients of the Myron Wold Scholarship, which honors the longtime NDSA member and Watford City, N.D., cattleman, are Ian Dukart of Manning, N.D., and Kennedy Wendel of Carrington, N.D.